jpmorganchase/anu/docs/api/classes/Selection.md

 ▸ (`this`, `properties`): [`Selection`](Selection.md)

 Called from a selection this method allows you to set multiple properties or subproperties of nodes in the selection given that property exists.
-Use this method to improve performace when setting or changing many properties.
+Use this method to improve performance when setting or changing many properties.

 ##### Parameters